PowerShell/FileUtility/README.md

 The top level object with path `.` represents the current folder if it contains files.
 It does not represent the total size of the current folder and sub-folders.

+### Get-DriveInfo

+Returns information such as total space and free space on available drives.

 ### Enable-FileUtilityAlias

 Individual cmdlets will already have their own aliases.